zarr-developers/geozarr-spec/CONTRIBUTING.md

 ### Write access

-Granted to a defined maintenance team.
+Granted to a [defined maintenance team](https://github.com/orgs/zarr-developers/teams/geozarr).
 This includes SWG chairs and additional contributors approved by them.
+Requests to be added to the maintenance team may be community either as a post on the [OGC Agora General Space](https://agora.ogc.org/c/overview-716766/) or at a [OGC GeoZarr Monthly meeting](https://agora.ogc.org/c/events-geozarr-swg/).

 ### Review and approval